gsmainclusivetechlab/interop-docs/docs/installation/introduction.md

 [this guide](https://docs.docker.com/compose/install/).

-You can check that both Docker and `docker-compose` have been correctly installed by running the following command on your machine:
+You can check that both Docker and `docker-compose` have been correctly installed by running the following commands on your machine:

 ```bash
 $ docker --version